yhdgms1/openwrt-led-night-mode/README.md

 ## How it works

 The program interacts with the router's cron system to schedule brightness adjustments for LEDs.
-By setting start and end times, you can dim or turn off the LEDs during the night and restore them to normal brightness during the day.
+By setting start and end times, you can turn off the LEDs during the night and restore them to normal brightness during the day.

 ## Usage